Mental illness stigma and connecting with those struggling with chronic pain

 How gruelling therapy is in the first place, and yet to be so secure with a stranger, to trust and disclose your most private inner thoughts, secrets, feelings and emotions; a person who listened to you when no one else does or ever did, never criticized, nor judged and was actually absorbed in what you had to say.
 It’s a reassuring relationship.

 When you hear the word “psychopath”, you might think of Hannibal Lecter or Ted Bundy, but most psychopaths are actually non-violent and non-incarcerated members of society.
 In fact, there’s a good chance they’ll seem exceptionally altruistic and innocent to the average onlooker.

 As described in the Psychopath Free book (author Jackson MacKenzie), psychopaths are first and foremost social predators.
 With no conscience, they’re able to use charm and manipulation to get what they want from others—whether it be families, friendships, relationships, cults, the workplace, or even politics.
 The bottom line is, they modify their personalities to become exactly the person they think you want them to be.
 And they’re good at it.

 Waking up one morning, I looked in the mirror, saw my face was droopy on one side, scaring the heck out of me.
-I was in my 30’s, believing it was a stroke but relieved the diagnoses was Bell’s Palsy.
+I was in my 30’s, believing it was a stroke but relieved the diagnosis was Bell’s Palsy.
 Most of the facial nerves returned to normal, however, I continue to show minor signs around my eyes and mouth area (30 years later).
 It’s interesting to learn that people with migraines have a higher risk of having Bell’s Palsy.